Kirti Stambha

-Kirti Stambha is a 12th-century tower situated at Chittor Fort in Chittorgarh town of Rajasthan, India.
+Kirti Stambha is a tower situated at Chittor Fort in Chittorgarh town of Rajasthan, India.
+It has been a major Jain center since at least the Kushana period, producing scholars such as Acharya Haribhadrasuri in the 6th century and Virasena in the 9th.
+Around 1179–1191 AD, the 22 m‑high Kirti Stambh was erected by merchant Jeeja Bhagerwala under Rawal Kumar Singh’s patronage, later serving as the seat of a Jain Bhattaraka until the 17th century.
+Built in the Solanki style, the seven‑storey tower stands on a 9 × 9 m plinth near the Saat‑Bees temple and originally housed life‑size images of Rishabhanatha in its sculpted niches.
+Inscriptions link the monument to the Bagherwal community and date its completion to the early 13th century, making it older than Vijay Stambh.

 History

 Chittor has a history going back several centuries.
 It was an ancient centre of Jain tradition.
 Chittor is adjacent to the ancient city of Madhyamika.
-The Jain inscriptions at Mathura from the Kushana period (1st to 3rd centuries) mention a "Majjhimilla" branch of the "Kottiya" gana, indicating that it was a major Jain centre.
-The famous Acharya Haribhadra Suri (6th century) was born in Chittor and wrote "Dhurtopakhyana" there.
+The Jain inscriptions at Mathura from the Kushana period (1st–3rd centuries CE) mention a "Majjhimilla" branch of the "Kottiya" gana, indicating that it was a major Jain centre.
+The famous Acharya Haribhadra Suri (6th century CE) was born in Chittor and wrote "Dhurtopakhyana" there.

 There was a scholar Elacharya at Chittor from whom Vira-senacharya (9th century) learned the ancient Shat-khandagama and Kashayapahuda.
 Virasena later wrote the famous "Dhavala" and "Jayadhavala" on the basis of these books.

 The 22 m tower was built by a Jain merchant Jeeja Bhagerwala during the reign of Rawal Kumar Singh in c.
 1179–1191 CE.
 It was the residence of Jinavallabha who propagated the Vidhimarga in the 12th century.
 From the 15th to 17th centuries, it was the seat of a Bhattaraka.